aisingapore/sealion/sea-lion-v1/SEALIONV1_README.md

 | Mistral 7B Instruct v0.1       | 38.85   | 74.38          | 20.83         | 30.60             | 51.43             | 15.63             | 28.60     | 50.80        |
 | GPT-4                          | 73.60   | 74.14          | 63.96         | 69.38             | 67.53             | 18.71             | 83.20     | 96.00        |

-SEA-LION-V1 has an average performance on general tasks in English (as measured by Hugging Face's LLM Leaderboard):
+SEA-LION v1 has an average performance on general tasks in English (as measured by Hugging Face's LLM Leaderboard):

 | Model       | ARC   | HellaSwag | MMLU  | TruthfulQA | Average |
 |-------------|:-----:|:---------:|:-----:|:----------:|:-------:|